jgm/pandoc/server/pandoc-server.md

 `pandoc-server` is a web server that can perform pandoc conversions.
 It can be used either as a running server or as a CGI program.
-To use `pandoc-server` as a CGI program, rename it as `pandoc-server.cgi`.
+To use `pandoc-server` as a CGI program, rename it (or symlink it) as `pandoc-server.cgi`.
+(Note: if you symlink it, you may need to adjust your webserver's configuration in order to allow it to follow symlinks for the CGI script.)

 All pandoc functions are run in the PandocPure monad, which ensures that they can do no I/O operations on the server.
 This should provide a high degree of security.
 It does, however, impose certain limitations:

-- Resources cannot be fetched via HTTP.

 - PDFs cannot be produced.

 - Filters are not supported.

+- Resources cannot be fetched via HTTP.

 - Any images, include files, or other resources needed for the document conversion must be explicitly included in